The Mass

 Traditional Mass shapes men through sacred arts, Latin, and architecture, embodying a masculine hierarchy and revealing the mystery of Gabbatha for perfect fatherhood.

-Since it is the "Font and Apex" of the Christian life, the Mass must in a certain sense be central to all of our actions.
-But in respect to the education of men, it will have a particularly didactic as well as spiritual role, and must have the most prominent place.
-And, as may be evident from all that has been said, it is the traditional form of the Mass that will be, in manifold ways, most suitable.
+Since it is the "font and apex" of the Christian life, the Mass must in a certain sense be central to all of our actions.
+In respect to the education of men, however, it will have a particularly didactic as well as spiritual role and must have the most prominent place.
+As may be evident from all that has been said, it is the traditional form of the Mass that will be, in manifold ways, most suitable.

-But more than that, it may be evident that the old use is a form peculiarly suited to our project of forming men.
-In its transcendent beauty, of course, in its music, its poetry, its drama, it contains, beyond any other work of art, a capacity to form the imagination for Heaven.
+More than that, however, it may be evident that the old use is a form peculiarly suited to our project of forming men.
+In its transcendent beauty manifested through its music, poetry, drama, etc., it contains a capacity to form the imagination for Heaven, far beyond any other work of art.

 The dramatic play of the Mass is not useful for any purpose but its own action.
 It is inefficient, full of diversions and repetitions.
-It is not fashioned to serve the ends of community or Catechesis or any other project.
+It is not specifically fashioned to serve the sensibilities of a community, further catechical work, or aid any other project, though it may well result in making positive contributions to each of those goods.

-In the Old Rite, the man of Gabbatha is most clearly beheld, in His mystery, His sovereign silence, and His sacrifice.
-If it is our project to form sons according to the image of perfect fatherhood, how better to pray than with the Son who is the perfect image of the Father?
+In the Old Rite, the Man of Gabbatha is most clearly beheld, in His mystery, His sovereign silence, and His sacrifice.
+If it is our project to form sons according to the image of perfect fatherhood, is there any better way to pray than with the Son who is the perfect image of the Father?